COMMERCIALIZATION

 not been commercialized, then this bet-the-company factory will be trying to

-mass produce prototypes or unrefined products and have to deal with many
+mass produce prototypes or unrefined products/services and have to deal with many

 problems, like those cited above.
 And, since it is so hard to make an

-inherently expensive product cheap, the actual cost reduction will result in a
+inherently expensive product or service cheap, the actual cost reduction will result in a

 very small return for the amount of money expended to set up a mass production